rivful/cs361/README.md

 A key is a string of characters used within an encryption algorithm for altering data so that it appears random.

 ## Types of Encryption?
-There are two main types: asymmetric encryption and symmetric encryption.
-In asymmetric encryption, there are two keys: one private key for decryption and one public key for encryption.
+There are two main types: asymmetric encryption and symmetric encryption. <br /> In asymmetric encryption, there are two keys: one private key for decryption and one public key for encryption.
 In symmetric encryption, there is one key for both encryption and decryption